About Chris Marler

 Exceptional fine art nature photography prints require wonderful light and subjects full of intrigue and inspiration.
 I seek out dramatic landscapes during periods of soft beautiful light, pay close attention to detail, and look for unique perspectives that others may not visualize.
 All this hard work shows up in the final product, and I'm proud to offer the highest quality acrylic and metal prints for your home or office.
 I hope you enjoy this website, and please drop me a line if you have any comments or questions.
 I take great pride in customer service and would love to hear from you!

 I have frequented Mt.
 Rainier National Park more than any other, with well over 100 trips under my belt.
-It's almost close enough to call my backyard, so I can get there in a hurry.
-This photo was taken on a hiking trip last year on the Spray Park Trail.
+It's almost close enough to call my backyard, so I spend a great deal of time there.
+This photo was taken on a hiking trip last year on the Spray Park Trail, one of the many scenic locations at this park.
+I love the great outdoors and I think that shows in my photography.